davidwcleary/AMGD/README.md

        non-zero-length sequence of characters delimited by white space.
 ```

-Ok so what the manual is telling us is that if we just use `wc` without any extra flags we get the number of newlines, then number or words and the file size printed out.
-Pretty useful.
+Ok so what the manual is telling us is that if we just use `wc` without any extra flags we get the number of newlines, then number of words and the file size printed to the terminal.
+Pretty useful!
 Generally I am only interested in the number of lines (imagine how useful that might be for counting reads in a fastq file) so I generally use `wc -l` which here gives us:

 ```shell
 $ wc -l orders-copy.tsv